Go to Twin Peaks Table of Contents for a note on the analysis.

 When Mr. C is told he's already met Judy, the phone rings.
 We may think this is likely Judy calling.
 But as Mr. C is transported to the outside telephone box, after answering the call, we realize that this might not have been Judy after all.
 This may have simply been a means of ending the meeting and removing Mr. C.

-As Mr. C exits the phone booth, who is there waiting for him but Richard, a gun pointed at Mr. C.
+As Mr. C exits the phone booth, who is there waiting for him but Richard, gun in hand and trained on him

 RICHARD: I recognized you back at the farm.
 You're FBI.